OK Runner

 NEUTRAL

 A neutral runner has a strong arch, healthy biomechanics, and may either supinate or pronate a small, natural amount.
-This doesn't indicate that you have a perfect gait, simply that there's nothing in your foot biomechanics that requires correction.
+This doesn't indicate that you have a perfect gait, simply that there's nothing in your foot biomechanics that requires correction. |

 GUIDANCE

 Guidance shoes are a middle ground between neutral and stability.
-Athletes who need a guidance shoe might show some minor overpronation during the gait analysis, slightly low arches, or may simply prefer something less flexible than a neutral shoe.
+Athletes who need a guidance shoe might show some minor overpronation during the gait analysis, slightly low arches, or may simply prefer something less flexible than a neutral shoe. |

 A runner who needs a stability shoe most likely has low or flat arches, a history of ankle or knee pain, or biomechanical issues found during the gait analysis.
 This doesn't mean you're a bad athlete!
-As many as 80% of people fit into this category.
+Many athletes at all levels - novice to professional - require some level of stability. |

 MOTION CONTROL

 Motion control shoes are for athletes who need substantial correction in their foot mechanics.
 They provide a high level of support; as a result they are generally the firmest and heaviest shoes.
-This may be necessary to encourage healthy biomechanics.
+This may be necessary to encourage healthy biomechanics. |

 After determining your ideal category, we take your personal preferences into account.
 What brands have you had success with in the past?
 Do you want a shoe that feels like a cloud, or something that lets you feel the ground beneath you?
 Do you want something that feels like it springs you forward every step, or would you rather have something plush that you can sink into?
 What feels best on your foot?
 We want to find a shoe that feels comfortable from the moment you lace up to the last mile of your long run.
+And of course, we let your feedback and experience with each shoe guide the final decision - once you're in the right category, the best shoe is usually whatever feels the most comfortable!

 Now that you know what to expect and understand our fitting process, you can have faith that you are getting nothing but the best when shopping at OK Runner.
 Visit either of our locations in OKC or Norman, and experience our expertise first hand!